Shamsvi/CMSE-830/MidtermPorject/README.md

 1. all_matches_data_df: Contains data on match results, teams, grounds, dates, and winning margins.
 2. wc_final_data_df: Detailed dataset for World Cup matches including win percentages and match-specific statistics, like batting and bowling averages, etc.
 3. players_df: Player information for matches, loaded separately from a CSV file.
-4. captains_df: Dataset for the captainf of all of the teams in the all_matches_data_df, for the years 2007-2024
+4. captains_df: Dataset for the captainf of all of the teams in the all_matches_data_df and wc_final_data_df, for the years 2007-2024

 **Live Demo**